Reasons for Customer Returns

 Inspected returns are any returned items that were inspected and/or tested before being placed into one of BULQ’s designated conditions.
 Merchandise that is fully functional and has never been used is placed in New.
 Items that are fully functional, but show signs of use and may not be in original packaging, are deemed Like New.
-Products that are found to have significant cosmetic or functional defects are put in Scratch & Dent, and completely non functional items are Salvage.
+Products that are found to have significant cosmetic or functional defects are put in Scratch & Dent, and completely non-functional items are Salvage.

-Unlike inspected returns, which are split up based on appearance and function, Uninspected Returns is its own condition.
+Unlike inspected returns, which are split up based on appearance and function, Uninspected Returns is their own condition.
 These items were NOT inspected and/or tested, meaning their condition can range from New to Salvage.
 They may be working, or they may be non-functional, and they may not come in their original packaging.

 Typically, these items cost less than comparable New or Like New items.
-However, this condition can be a gamble – you may score a high value, completely functional item, but you could also have some inventory that is non functional.
+However, this condition can be a gamble – you may score a high value, completely functional item, but you could also have some inventory that is non-functional.
 That’s why, especially for newer resellers, we suggest starting with New or Like New condition items in a category that you know well.

 How to Resell Customer Returns

 So, you’ve sourced some great returned inventory.
 Now, it’s time to sell it!

 Similar to reselling new or overstock inventory, do some research to see which platforms have the biggest demand for your items.
 To start, try searching your items on eBay and Amazon to see what you’re generally competing with.
 On eBay, you can also filter by “sold” listings to see what the merchandise has actually been purchased for.